 Sexual Health advice and tests available during pandemic in Chester West and Chester

-The service, which we run for Cheshire West and Chester Council, started providing the kits, which can be ordered online, in February just before the coronavirus pandemic began and lockdown started.
+The service, which is ran for Cheshire West and Chester Council, started providing the kits, which can be ordered online, in February just before the coronavirus pandemic began and lockdown started.

-We had initially planned to offer these testing kits, as well as telephone consultations, in addition to the usual STI testing already provided within our clinics during face to face consultations at Chester, Ellesmere Port, Little Neston, Winsford and Northwich,
+Virgin Care had initially planned to offer these testing kits, as well as telephone consultations, in addition to the usual STI testing already provided within its clinics during face to face consultations at Chester, Ellesmere Port, Little Neston, Winsford and Northwich,

 But lockdown meant these clinics had to close to ensure patients and employees are kept safe with only the most vulnerable now able to access face to face consultations.

-New figures show that by bringing in postal testing and telephone consultations those that need urgent sexual health help and treatment have still been able to access our services during the Covid-19 outbreak.
+New figures show that by bringing in postal testing and telephone consultations those that need urgent sexual health help and treatment have still been able to access its services during the Covid-19 outbreak.

 In January this year, just before postal testing started, 524 people were tested for chlamydia, gonorrhoea, HIV and syphilis provided within Virgin Care’s clinics across Chester West and Chester.

 And now in May – just a few months after postal testing was first introduced – the service provided 518 kits online throughout the month.

 This clearly shows that despite lockdown the teams have managed to bring in new ways of working to ensure people can still access the sexual health advice and care they need.